 TRI provides individual and group psychotherapy for trauma survivors on an outpatient basis.
 It also provides group psychotherapy for trauma survivors in its Partial Hospitalization Program (PHP).
-The PHP is licensed by the State of Texas and is accredited by The Joint Commission.
+The PHP is accredited by The Joint Commission.

 The treatment at TRI is not specific to any one type of mental disorder or addiction; rather it aims to treat the source of the problem, trauma.

 Learn more about why you should choose TRI for treatment.

 To learn more about our precautions and procedures for Covid-19, and to watch our video, please visit our Covid-19 Statement page.

 If you are interested in referring a client to TRI, or if you are a client seeking therapy, please contact TRI at: